TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 3. Employee Self-Service-Portal
 4. Community Portal

-The features of each template are well documented in this link.
+The features of each template are well documented in this [link](https://docs.microsoft.com/en-us/powerapps/maker/portals/portal-templates).

+What the documentation does not suggest is some best practices around the provisiosning with t emplate